Skip to content

 Terminal window

-yarn add @voltage/asset-manager @voltage/logger @voltage/jsx
+yarn add @voltage/asset-manager @voltage/label @voltage/logger @voltage/jsx

 Call forRoot() once in your root module.
 It registers the AssetManager service globally and installs the include interceptor: